ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``p11`` (``bool``) -- Unknown -- probably ``false``?
 * ``p12`` (``Any``) -- Firing pattern

-  * Firing patterns can be found here: :doc:`firingpatterns`
+  * Firing patterns can be found here: :doc:`things/firingpatterns`
 * ``p13`` (``Any``) -- Unknown -- let it be 20000, noone knows what that is

 **Returns:**